 President: First Security Bank

-Janet Lundebrek is the Benson Branch President of the First Security Bank of Sleepy Eye.
-She has worked extensively in the field of agriculture at a county, state and national level.
+Janet Lundebrek is the retired Benson Branch President of the First Security Bank of Sleepy Eye.
+She worked extensively in the field of agriculture at a county, state and national level.
 She was a founding member of the Chippewa Valley Ethanol Plant Board and has been an executive officer of the company since.
 Jan has served on many civic boards including the Salvation Army, Benson Hospital Foundation and Benson Area Community Foundation.
 Jan has been active in the Renewable Fuels Association, ACE and Farmers Union.
 She also served on the MNREM leadership board that sponsored the WIRED Energy Grants.
 In addition, she served as past president of the Benson Area Chamber of Commerce and as community development chair for several years.
 Jan has a long history with Southwest Initiative Foundation, including participating in the Project LEAD women’s program and volunteering on the loan advisory committee.

 Board Member | Marshall, MN